 Any waste glass used to be dumped into the sea and it’s been swished about for years and years by the incoming and outgoing tides and polished and smoothed in the process.
 The Bottle Works closed down in 1982 and there isn’t any evidence of it’s existence now, apart from all the pieces of green sea glass found on the beach.

-These rings were made for a recent open studio event, but I didn’t get the handcrafted claw settings back from the Assay Office in time to put them on sale.
-This is their first ever outing online.
 The sea glass in each ring is a deep emerald green and held in place by 4 prongs of silver that have been balled at the end and form a claw around the pieces of glass.
 These claw settings are attached to long pieces of textured thick silver wire that are twisted round into a spiral to form an adjustable ring shank.
 The silver has been oxidised and polished back to reveal a gorgeous organic hammered texture, reminiscent of the ripples on the surface of the sea.

 Beautiful and original, they make a stunning addition to any jewellery collection and are made from 100% recycled materials, as the silver used to make the claw settings and ring shanks is EcoSilver.